anithvishwanath/Anith-Blog/src/posts/18-nov.md

 layout: layouts/post.njk
 title: "Moving to Canada 🇨🇦"
 ---
-_Before I begin this post, I want to sincerely thank a very dear friend of mine, as they have encouraged me to write and I am very grateful for their kind words, wisdom, and inspiration_
+_Before I begin this post, I want to sincerely thank a very dear friend of mine, as they have encouraged me to write and I am very grateful for their kind words, wisdom, and inspiration._

 I find myself staring at my computer screen thinking of what to write, for I have fallen out of practice of writing and journaling.
 It is night currently (10:34 PM) and all is quiet around me... and in this sombre setting, I just thought of the obvious thing to write about.